 For all these reasons, The Burney Society was founded in New Orleans by Paula Stepankowsky, Lucy Magruder, and Dr. Jacqueline Reid-Walsh.
 Membership now numbers about 120 in Great Britain, the United States, Canada, and Australia.
 The purpose of the society is to promote the study and appreciation of Burney's works and of the life and times of her and her family.

-Membership in the Burney Society is available for $30 (U.S.) annually in the United States and Canada, and £15 (single membership) or £25 (couples living at the same address) annually in Great Britain.
+Membership in the Burney Society is available for $30 (U.S.) annually in the United States and Canada, and £15 (student membership), £20 (single membership), or £25 (couples living at the same address) annually in Great Britain.
 The dues year runs from June 13 to June 13, in honour of Frances Burney d'Arblay's birthday.
 Membership includes subscriptions to The Burney Letter, the semi-annual newsletter of the society, and The Burney Journal, the society's annual literary journal.

 To request membership information, or to notify the society of a change in address: